ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Language | English | The default language is English, users will have the ability to adjust this if required.
 Default time zone | GMT +10 | The default time zone is GMT +10 however this will be adjusted based on user location.
 Exchange Message Size Limits | Up to 90MB | Default setting.
 Note that message limits may be smaller when sending messages to external mail recipients (can be as low as 10MB).
-Custom Primary SMTP Addressing | first.last@agency.gov.au<br>Usernames are recommended to follow the Universal Principal Name (UPN) format of the user, which is `first.last@<agency>.gov.au` | The primary SMTP address will be changed from `first.last@<tenant>.onmicrosoft.com` to ensure email continues to function in the same manner
+Custom Primary SMTP Addressing | first.last@agency.gov.au<br>Usernames are recommended to follow the Universal Principal Name (UPN) format of the user, which is `first.last@<agency>.gov.au` | The primary SMTP address will be changed from `first.last@<tenant>.onmicrosoft.com` to ensure email continues to function in the same manner.
-Exchange Online PowerShell | Disabled for standard users | Standard users have no need to access Exchange Online via PowerShell
+Exchange Online PowerShell | Disabled for standard users | Standard users have no need to access Exchange Online via PowerShell.

 ### Authentication policies

 Authentication policies control the authentication methods which can be used to access Exchange Mailboxes.

-Authentication polices can be leveraged to protect the organisation from brute force and spray attacks.
+Authentication polices can be leveraged to protect the organisation from brute force and password spray attacks.
 To protect against this, Basic Authentication can be blocked.
 Basic authentication is where a username and a password are leveraged for client access requests.

 Blocking Basic Authentication forces clients to use Modern Authentication.
 Blocking Basic Authentication can cause issues when clients within the environment do not support Modern Authentication.
 If this occurs, it is recommended to investigate whether the client can be upgraded to support Modern Authentication.
 If it can, then it is recommended that the client be upgraded.
 If it cannot then a separate authentication policy can be leveraged enabling Basic Authentication for that client only.